 ACC 151, 152 Principles of Accounting I, II (3, 3) is a two semester introduction to accounting.
 Accounting application is critical to this course as the preparation of trial balances, adjusting and other journal entries, and financial statements are the focus.
 Financial and managerial decision making techniques are discussed and applied in detail during the second semester.
-ACC 151: Fall semester.
+ACC 151: Every semester.
 ACC 152: Spring semester.
 Prerequisite for ACC 152: ACC 151.
-Co-requisite for ACC 151: BUS 110.

 ACC 256 Managerial Accounting (3) Industrial accounting fundamentals with a managerial emphasis; process; job order; standard costs and direct costing; cost reports and control; budgets; cost analysis; profit planning; and the uses of cost accounting by management.
-Spring semester.
-Prerequisites: ACC 151 and BUS 241.
+Every semester.
+Prerequisites: ACC 151.